tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 A covered entity is an organization directly covered by HIPAA.
 Examples include many healthcare providers, health plans, and healthcare clearinghouses.

 A business associate is a vendor or partner that creates, receives, maintains, or transmits PHI for a covered entity.

-A cloud platform, analysis vendor, storage provider, or managed bioinformatics service may fall into this category depending on the relationship.
+A cloud platform, analysis vendor, storage provider, managed bioinformatics service, or support provider may become a business associate depending on the relationship.

 A BAA, or Business Associate Agreement, is the contract that defines responsibilities between a covered entity and a business associate.